 Before posting on social media, you must have things to share.
 Relevant and engaging social media graphics, graphs, videos, and articles are excellent ways that you can interest tenants and share knowledge.
 And, starting a blog is a great way to do this.

 Blogging drives a tremendous amount of traffic to your site.
 You can create a blog populated with things to do in your area and human interest stories about newsworthy events and entertainment venues.
+Sell your place well by making use of specific examples.
+It could be a nearby theatre, an amazing night club to chill at or even a cloud kitchen that sends food right to your doorstep.
+Understand the USPs of your area and make sure to include them in your pitch.
+Keep your content useful and informative to pique the interest of your prospective tenant(s).
 Keep your content useful and informative.

 Your goal should be to start a conversation, so when it comes to renting, you’ll already be a familiar name.
 Though persuasive marketing and informative marketing are different, combining both in blogging can be advantageous.